bbq12340/bbq12340.github.io/_posts/2022-01-24-valueStocks1.md

 title: In the Search of Value Stocks in Korean Market pt.
 1
 ---
 # Introduction
-Thanks to the Fed rate hikes announcements, my stock portfolio has been going through some critical crisis these days and is still on going now.
+Thanks to the Fed rate hikes announcements and quantitative easing, my stock portfolio has been going through some critical crisis these days and is still on going now.
 I have altered most of my investments to some relatively safe assets such as Dollars and ETFs, but still am bleeding from previous drops.
 Before the FOMC announcement which will be taken in few days, I have been trying to discover some value stocks that hopefully will be less painful to hold onto compared to growth stocks.
 Also, considering the ongoing inflation, I am expecting some of ranging chart until this May or June.
 Therefore, I think this is a perfect time to find a company that has been undervalued but also having the potential momentum (growth) in the marketplace.

 # Strategy
 I have been following Benjamin Graham's work for a quite a long time who has been emphasizing defensive investment strategy and I believe this is the time his theory is about to shine.
 He defined the 'value stocks' as the ones that have high dividends with low PER and PBR.
 Since I don't have accurate ratio of how much 'high' or 'low' it is, I earned some advices from a trader, [Jin Han Bae](https://www.youtube.com/channel/UCu2R3TCLSxYV8pRyBGNOh2g), who is currently considered one of the best ones in Korean stock market.
 Apparently, there is a 5x5x5 technique and the numbers indicate the condition for each variables above.
 To be more specific, PER should be lower than 5, PBR lower than 0.5 and the dividend yield rate higher 5%.